cat-murphy/command-line-tutorial-murphy/tutorial/README.md

 Now we can page through the output of `grep` using the keystrokes we learned before.
 Remember, type `q` to quite out of `less`.

 So much of data journalism is just counting things.
 We can use a few things we've learned so far to get really quick signals about data, without needing something like a pivot table.
 Let's see how often "maryland" is mentioned in the FOIA logs by combining `grep` and `wc`:

+**evidently, i should REALLY stop going ahead. i want to cry. adhd is fun until it's not LMAO**

 ```
 grep -i 'maryland' data/ice-foia-logs/*.csv | wc -l